 FAWAKA with you(th)

-How did you feel when you heard about the first active COVID-19 case in Suriname?
+What was your first reaction when you heard about the first active COVID-19 case in Suriname?

-What do you miss the most of the ‘pre-Covid’ time?
+What do you miss the most of the ‘pre-covid time’?

 What is your message to young people?

 Stay calm but critical, stay connected with friends and family, if you have any problems on your mind, do not hesitate to talk about it with someone.
 There are institutions like the 123 helpline who are also there to support you.
 Limit your social media time and don’t watch the news too much.
 Stay home as much as possible; although young people are not a main COVID-19 risk group, don’t think you’re immune and can’t be infected, you can also be a danger to others.

 It will be challenging for our generation, but I know we’ll get through this.